 Did you know that the average mouth is only intended to hold 28 teeth?
-Understandably, it can be very painful when 32 teeth try to fit in a mouth only made to house 28.
-These four teeth, your third molars and the last teeth to develop, are also known as “wisdom teeth.”
-The most commonly asked question about wisdom teeth is, do they all have to be removed?
-The answer is no, but it can be difficult in young patients to predict those that will need to have their wisdom teeth removed until the risk of complications has dramatically increased.
+It can be very painful when 32 teeth try to fit in a mouth only made to house 28.
+These last four teeth, your third molars, are known as “wisdom teeth.”
+Less than 10% of people worldwide will “get to keep” their wisdom teeth for their entire life.

 WHY SHOULD YOU REMOVE YOUR WISDOM TEETH?